yvonneventure/web-design/020 JavaScript Algorithms and Data Structures/Regex in JS.md

 ourStr.match(ourRegex);       // return ["expressions"]
 ```

-To extract a pattern more than once, you can use the `g` flag.
+To extract multiple matches, you can use the `g` flag.

 ```js
 let testStr = "Repeat, Repeat, Repeat";